The department of Anthropology is part of the School of Social and Political Sciences (SSPS).

 About the major

 Social and cultural anthropology is the study of humankind, both what we share in common (ie what is universal) and ways of life in different societies.
 How do people in different places live, adapt to their environments, and relate to one another?
-How do they understand the world around them and adapt to the rapid changes that are happening across the globe?
+How do they understand the world around them and participate in the rapid changes that are happening across the globe?
 You will discover that a genuine understanding of another culture also requires awareness that your own culture is only one possibility in the field of human diversity.
 Anthropology’s study of difference allows you to develop discerning views on major issues in the world today.

-An Anthropology major is recommended for careers in business or other organisations whose activities require an understanding of the cultures of within Australia and among Australia's Asia-Pacific neighbours and in other countries around the world.
-Graduate opportunities include overseas aid and community development projects; and divisions of the public service and non-government organisations concerned with issues of multiculturalism, Indigenous affairs, refugees and immigration.
+An Anthropology major is valuable for careers in international, government, non-government and entrepreneurial organisations whose activities require an understanding of different cultures within Australia, among Australia's Asia-Pacific neighbours and in other countries around the world.
+Graduate opportunities include overseas aid and community development projects, divisions of the public service and non-government organisations concerned with issues of cross-cultural communication, multiculturalism, Indigenous affairs, refugees and immigration.